For the love of written word

 As explained earlier, the data contained in computers is vulnerable.
 A virus from a suspicious USB or website can penetrate right through any of your anti-viruses and their hectic updating schedules.

 What we have to understand is the penetrability of the cyber world, if even the most powerful nations in the world and their internet can’t sustain without being attacked by hackers, how sure can we be about our data?
-In the world of today, if information/data is a super power then its misuse is the villain’s counterpart, both inevitable and equitable.
+In the world of today, if information/data is a superpower then its misuse is the villain’s counterpart, both inevitable and equitable.

 Whether or not we want to agree, we are still in the phase of transition from a paper setup to a completely digital world of soft copies only.
 There are a lot of documents that have to be printed to be signed and then scanned again.
-The very remnants of the old-age paper still being there, gives us a sign that we should, not as of yet, quit on paper.
+The very remnants of the old-age paper still being there, give us a sign that we should, not as of yet, quit on paper.

 It would be intellectually immature to deny the effect of producing a paper on climate and so there is a need for us to be more sensitive to its usage.
 We should be able to re-use a paper if it can be.
 Use it only for information/data that has to be on paper and not for every other memo.